Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 David I. Begleiter - Deutsche Bank Securities, Inc.

 Got it.
-Doug, just on Anios, how was that acquisition progressing seven months into it?
+Doug, just on Anios, how is that acquisition progressing seven months into it?

 Douglas M. Baker, Jr. - Ecolab, Inc.